dekuNukem/FAP80/README.md

 FAP80 is a Z80 retro computer with a sprinkling of modern twists to make the experience of designing, programming, and debugging this computer as painless and straightforward as possible.

-I always wanted to design and make a computer myself

 ## Technical Highlights

 ### Active Backplane